Definition of Extrapolation Formula

 Example #3

 Mr. W is the executive director of the company ABC.
-He was concerned with the sales of the company being following a downward trend.
-He has asked his research department to produce a new product which shall follow increasing demand as and when the production increases.
-After 2 years, they develop a product which faced increasing demand.
+He was concerned with the company's sales following a downward trend.
+Therefore, he has asked his research department to produce a new product that shall follow increasing demand as and when the production increases.
+After 2 years, they developed a product that faced increasing demand.

 Below are the details of the last few months: